 It shall be the duty of the author(s), to disclose any details pertaining to such misconduct to the Journal, at the earliest possible time.

-Author(s) shall disclose any potential conflict of interest that may exist, whether financial, institutional, personal, or any other, which might give the appearance of influence whether in the content of their manuscript or in the review process.
+Author(s) shall disclose any potential conflict of interest that may exist, whether financial, institutional, personal or any other, that might give the appearance of influence whether in the content of their manuscript or in the review process.

 Potential conflicts of interest include, among others, any relationship with an Editor of the Journal, employment, grants, consultancies, representation in a dispute/case and paid expert testimony.